taimurshaikh/leetcode-notion-automation/README.md

 ## Usage

 To use this tool, follow the instructions above to start the server and it will update your selected Notion database with Leetcode problems.
-You can customize the settings and configurations according to your needs.

 ## Contributing